rafaelrsilva/viper-base-ios/README.md

 **- build(viewUIType:)**:

 This method works like the method above but it allows you to specify the UI type during method call.
-This method is convenient if you are using `typealias` to define the configuration of the module builder.
+This method is convenient when you are using `typealias` to define the configuration of the module builder.

 ```swift
 typealias MyModuleBuilder = VIPERBuilder<MyModuleView, MyModulePresenter, MyModuleInteractor, MyModuleRouter>